roboticist-blip/FPGA_Workshop/AI_Accel/Readme.md

 It is the first concrete step in a longer plan:

-> **Build a small MLP on FPGA to prove the datapath and control logic → then scale and reuse the same building blocks in other bigger flows**
+> **Build a small MLP on FPGA to prove the datapath and control logic, then scale and reuse the same building blocks for larger feedforward networks on FPGA.**

-Everything here was deliberately built generic/parameterised from the start (input width, neuron count, bit width are all Verilog `parameter`s) specifically so the same RTL can be reused for SensiNerveX later, rather than being thrown away once this bring-up design works.
+Everything here was deliberately built generic/parameterized from the start (input width, neuron count, bit width are all Verilog `parameter`s) specifically so the same RTL can be reused at larger scale later, rather than being thrown away once this bring-up design works.

 This project grew directly out of the `AI_Accel` folder of the [`FPGA_Workshop`](https://github.com/roboticist-blip/FPGA_Workshop) repo, which contained the original hand-built MAC unit and 4-element "neuron" (`mac_dot.v` / `neuron.v`) that this design generalizes and scales up.